 Editors: Alice König, Rebecca Langlands and James Uden

 This (provisionally titled) volume builds on the work of two international conferences held in Boston in June 2015 and in Exeter in June 2016, under the aegis of the on-going Literary Interactions under Nerva, Trajan and Hadrian research project.

 The volume explores the dynamics of cross-cultural interaction between Greek, Latin, Jewish and early Christian literary traditions which flourished alongside each other in the Roman Empire from the time of Nerva to the demise of the Severans (96-235 AD).
-It follows on from our first publication, Literary Interactions under Nerva, Trajan and Hadrian: literary interactions, AD 96-138 (ed.
-A. König and C. Whitton), which is complete and in its final stages of review at Cambridge University Press.
+It follows on from our first publication, Roman literature under Nerva, Trajan and Hadrian: literary interactions, AD 96-138 (ed.
+A. König and C. Whitton), which will be published by CUP in 2018.